 Plenty of handicap-assessable parking is located near the trailhead.

-Visiting Horseshoe Bend
+Our Experience Visiting Horseshoe Bend

 There isn’t much to do at Horseshoe Canyon itself, except gaze in wonder, although it depends on how many photos you want to take from multiple different angles.